 Performance and Speed

-The software should be able to handle your video footage without lag or crashes.
-Look for software that offers hardware acceleration and optimized performance for your system.
+The software needs to manage your video files without slowing down or crashing.
+Find software that uses hardware acceleration and runs well on your computer.

 Exporting Options

-Make sure the software offers exporting options that meet your needs.
-Look for software that allows you to export in different file formats and resolutions, and has options for uploading directly to social media platforms or video hosting sites.
+Check that the software has export options that work for you.
+Pick software that lets you save in various file types and sizes, and can upload straight to social media or video sites.

 Customer Support

-Consider the customer support options of the software provider.
-Look for software that offers tutorials, online resources, and responsive technical support.
+Think about the customer support the software company provides.
+Choose software with tutorials, online help, and quick tech support.

 1. Adobe Premiere Pro CC: